Scale and redshift dependent limits on cosmic neutrino properties: Introduction

 where $\rho_\gamma$ represents the photon energy density.
 Here, \Neff\ includes the contribution of all relativistic particles besides photons.
 If we consider the simplest three-neutrino case with an instantaneous decoupling process, \Neff\ would be equal to 3.
 A value $\Neff \neq 3$, however, would be the consequence of either new degrees of freedom unrelated to standard neutrinos, a non-standard momentum distribution for the three neutrinos, or other exotic new physics in the neutrino sector, such as the presence of additional neutrino states~\citep{Gariazzo:2019gyi, Gariazzo:2022evs}.
 Even in the standard case, the value of \Neff\ deviates from 3 due to non-instantaneous decoupling.
 This deviation can be computed numerically by considering the full framework of neutrino oscillations, interactions with electrons and positrons, Finite-Temperature corrections to Quantum Electro-Dynamics (FT-QED), and the expansion of the universe, leading to $\Neffstd = 3.044$~\citep{Akita:2020szl, Froustey:2020mcq, Bennett:2020zkv, Cielo:2023bqp, Drewes:2024wbw}, see also~\citep{Mangano:2005cc, deSalas:2016ztq}.
 Current cosmological observations indicate that \Neff\ is close to 3, as measured independently by CMB observations ($\Neff=2.99^{+0.34}_{-0.33}$ at 95\% confidence level (CL)~\citep{Planck:2018vyg}) and BBN abundances (e.g., $\Neff=2.87^{+0.24}_{-0.21}$ at 68\% CL~\citep{Consiglio:2017pot}).
 The above constraints have been shown to be extremely robust against different fiducial cosmologies; see Ref.~\citep{diValentino:2022njd}.\footnote{The largest departure concerning the uncertainties in \Neff\ appears in models that also consider the Helium fraction as a free parameter, due to the degeneracy between \Neff\ and $Y_p^{\rm BBN}$ via the Silk damping effect.} Given the fact that neutrinos transition from a purely relativistic radiation component in the early Universe to non-relativistic species (contributing to the Universe's matter energy density) at late times, it is mandatory to test whether the cosmological measurements of neutrino masses and abundances hold throughout cosmic evolution and to assess the capability of different datasets to constrain both properties at various cosmological scales and times.
 Redshift-dependent cosmological limits on neutrino masses and abundances have been computed previously in the literature~\cite{Lorenz:2021alz,Safi:2024bta}.
 Here, we go beyond these studies by including an analysis of the stability of cosmological neutrino limits with respect to both \emph{scale} and the combination of \emph{redshift and scale}.
 We conduct these analyses to gain insight into the constraining power of cosmological datasets regarding neutrino properties, not only as a function of time but also as a function of scale.
 This will be invaluable for identifying which scales are most sensitive to, e.g., the neutrino mass—crucial information for future cosmological measurements, which are expected to detect the minimum neutrino mass and determine \Neff\ with unprecedented precision~\cite{Euclid:2024imf, DESI:2016fyo, SimonsObservatory:2018koc, LiteBIRD:2022cnt}.
+While the aim of this manuscript is to perform a pure phenomenological analysis of the potential redshift and/or scale dependence of the neutrino parameters, there are a number of theoretical frameworks that could potentially lead to such scenarios.
+Neutrino decays~\cite{Escudero:2020ped,Chacko:2020hmh,Chacko:2019nej}, long-range neutrino forces~\cite{Esteban:2021ozz}, neutrino cooling and heating~\cite{Craig:2024tky}, mass-varying neutrino models~\cite{Fardon:2003eh}, among others~\cite{Dvali:2016uhn}, can benefit from the analyses presented here.